hassanabidpk/io-extended-2024/README.md

 # io-extended-2024
-Note : This project is tested with BrowserStack.
+This project is tested with BrowserStack

 This Android sample app demonstrates how to use state-of-the-art generative AI models (like Gemini) to build AI-powered features and applications.
 It includes both gnerative AI SDK for prototyping as well as VertexAI Firebase SDK for production-grade applications.